imbo/imbo/README.markdown

 ## Image transformations
 PHPIMS supports some image transformations out of the box using the [Imagine](https://github.com/avalanche123/Imagine/) image manipulation library.

 Transformations are made using the <code>t[]</code> query parameter.
-This GET parameter should be used as an array to that multiple transformations can be made.
+This GET parameter should be used as an array so that multiple transformations can be made.
 The transformations are made in the order they are specified in the url.

 ### resize
 This transformation will resize the image.
 Two parameters are supported and at least one of them must be supplied to apply this transformation.